Dean151/RuleKit/README.md

 # RuleKit

-Define a subset of rules to trigger a foundation notification
+TipKit style API to trigger foundation notification depending on events and condition.

 ## Usecases
 - To open your Paywall from time to time